 いぎりす came out as the first four characters, but it should be in Katakana.
 Instead of choosing the Katakana mode and retyping, simply hit the space bar, and continue typing, and do the same with the word for London:

-ンドンからきました。(I got the "period" symbol off the palette, which is easier at this stage).
+イギリスのロンドンからきました。(I got the "period" symbol off the palette, which is easier at this stage).

-symbol with the kanji character 来 meaning "to come".
+The trained eye will notice that the Japanese will normally replace the き symbol with the kanji character 来 meaning "to come".
 To get this to appear will require hitting the space button in the right place:

 イギリスのロンドンから来ました。